c1t4r/HPC-Container-HOWTOs/docs/INSTALL.md

 ### Automatic creation of a Gromacs container using a bootstrap file

 Bootstrap files serve as singularity container building scripts (comparable to what Dockerfiles are for Docker).
-Once the previous procedure has somewhat matured it is useful to create a bootstrap file because it simplifies the rebuilding process for a custom container dramatically.
+Once the installation procedure for a certain container has somewhat matured it is useful to create a bootstrap file because it dramatically simplifies the rebuilding process for a custom container especially for end users.

 This is a bootstrap definition file for the previous gromacs container: